 Shadow-Pup also has some undercoat for insulation.
-But his short fur risks frostbite or worse, if exposed to wind and cold for more than ten minutes or so.
+But his short fur risks frostbite or worse, if exposed to wind and cold for more than ten minutes.

 COLD WEATHER PET PROTECTION FOR CATS

 Feral cats and community cats (those who roam neighborhoods without one special family) don’t have that luxury.
 They need extra help.
+Frostbite can damage ears and toes, and hypothermia can kill.
 Many of the tips, below, work equally well to create safe outdoor spots for your dogs, too.

 I wrote about keeping outdoor cats safe, and received lots of comments here and on Facebook.
 That discussion had more to do with choosing whether to allow cats outside.
 But what if you have strays that refuse to come inside, or a feral colony you care for?